All Episodes

 And now every person needs food, water, shelter, medical care.

-Some point I would assume education is a part of it.
+Some point, I would assume, education is a part of it.

 On the border tour, we had senators being heckled by these coyotes.

-An estimate out last week that they were making 14 million dollars a day between the drug trade, human trafficking, people with with bank routing numbers in their pockets and phone numbers in the cartels either you pay us all the money by this date, or we're gonna go pay your family that's still in Mexico or El Salvador or Honduras, we're gonna go pay them a visit.
+You have people with bank routing numbers in their pockets and phone numbers and the cartels, either you pay us all the money by this date or we're going to go pay your family that's still in Mexico or El Salvador or Honduras.

 So they're shaking down people when they give them already the people giving them every penny they have.

-Anyway, so the the 18 U.S. senators that went on the fact-finding mission, you know, we now find they're being heckled by these human traffickers down there.
+Anyway, so the 18 U.S. senators that went on the fact-finding mission, you know, we now find they're being heckled by these human traffickers down there.

-Uh 10,000 of them were kids.
+10,000 of them were kids.

-Uh, they tried to stop Ted Cruz and block him from taking photos inside one of these facilities.
+They tried to stop Ted Cruz and block him from taking photos inside one of these facilities.

 And nobody has ever yet gotten into any of the cargo shipping containers.